-Public, resource agency, and tribal input has been considered in completing this Tier 1 process.
-If the preferred alternative recommended by ADOT is the selected corridor alternative, Tier 2 NEPA documentation will need to be completed before final design and construction of any passenger rail facility can occur.
+FRA and ADOT considered public, resource agency, and tribal input during the Tier 1 process.
+If federal funding or approvals for the identified corridor alternative are needed, Tier 2 NEPA documentation would be completed before final design and construction of any passenger rail facility can occur.
 This chapter describes the additional analysis required for Tier 2 studies, NEPA documentation, and design needed to advance to the project level.